Docker Image

 and never with just;

 .
-If one of commands fails, chaining with&&
+If one of the commands fails, chaining with&&

-stops build of whole image which is mostly desired.
+will stop the build of the whole image, which is usually what you want.
 Chaining with;

-can hide some failing commands and makes it hard to debug why image is not as it should be.
+can hide some failing commands and make it hard to debug why the image is not what it should be.

 Building Docker Image